typedb/typedb-docs/11-query/04-delete-query.md

 [tab:end]
 </div>

-This Graql query will find all employments where the employer is an organisation with the name `Pharos`.
+This TypeQL query will find all employments where the employer is an organisation with the name `Pharos`.
 It will then remove the organisation from the employment relation.
 It is required to provide the role that the role player is playing in the `delete` statement.
 If the role is unknown, it is possible to use the generic `role` supertype in the `delete` block, though being as specific as possible is recommended.